RTEMS/rtems-docs/user/installation/developer.rst

 .. index:: Git

 RTEMS provides open access to it's development processes.
 We call this the developer set up.
-The project encouages all users to inspect, review, comment and contribute to the code base.
+The project encourages all users to inspect, review, comment and contribute to the code base.
 The processes described here are the same processes the core development team use when developing and maintaining RTEMS.